foky26/msxemul/README.md

 All the credits and thanks for kemkr

 Some points have been enhanced and some problems solved:
 - FabGL Menu of selection of Files.
-Games can be in any directory, but MSX.ROM and DISK.COM must be in SD in root directory.
+Games can be in any directory, but MSX.ROM and DISK.ROM must be in SD in root directory.
 - Sound not sttoping after game: Fixed.
 - Error in sprites: Fixed.
 - Larger screen for MSX Games.